cadnano/cadnano2.5/README.md

 Should the above not work for you:

 1. Let us know
-2. the requirements PyQt5 and sip are available from Riverbank Computing Limited at:
+2. the requirements `PyQt5` and `SIP` are available from Riverbank Computing Limited at:

 * [Qt5](https://www.qt.io/download/)
 * [PyQt5 downloads](http://www.riverbankcomputing.com/software/pyqt/download5)